dapperfu/whitespace-stego/README.md

 > *"The best place to hide a tree is in a forest.
 The best place to hide a secret is in plain sight."* 🌲

-A modern, multi-language toolkit for hiding secret messages in text using **invisible Unicode characters** — because sometimes the most obvious place to hide something is right under everyone's nose! 👀
+A modern, multi-language toolkit for hiding secret messages in text using **invisible Unicode characters**.
 Supports Python 🐍, Rust 🦀, C ⚡, and WebAssembly 🌐 backends.
-Because why choose one language when you can confuse everyone with four? 🤷‍♂️

 ---

-## 🎯 What's This All About?
+## 🎯 What is Whitespace Steganography?

-Ever wanted to send a secret message that looks like innocent text?
-Well, you've come to the right place!
-We use **zero-width Unicode characters** (those sneaky invisible little buggers) to hide your secrets in plain sight.
+Whitespace steganography hides secret messages in plain text using **zero-width Unicode characters** — invisible characters that don't appear to human readers but can be detected and decoded by the right tools.
 It's like having a conversation in a crowded room where only you and your friend know you're actually speaking in code! 🕵️‍♀️

 ---

-## ✨ Features That'll Make You Go "Ooooh!"
+## ✨ Key Features

-- **🔄 Multi-language Madness:** Python, Rust, C, and WASM implementations (because variety is the spice of life!)
+- **🔄 Multi-language Support:** Python, Rust, C, and WebAssembly implementations
-- **🖥️ CLI & Web UI:** Command-line for hackers, browser interface for normies
+- **🖥️ Multiple Interfaces:** Command-line tools and web browser interface
-- **🌍 Unicode & Emoji Friendly:** Works with any text, any language, any emoji (even the weird ones)
+- **🌍 Unicode & Emoji Friendly:** Works with any text, language, or emoji
-- **🔐 Password Protection:** Optional encryption because sometimes you need that extra layer of paranoia
+- **🔐 Password Protection:** Optional AES-256 encryption for sensitive messages
-- **🤝 Cross-compatibility:** Encode in Python, decode in Rust, confuse everyone in between
+- **🤝 Cross-compatibility:** Encode in one language, decode in another
-- **🧪 Comprehensive Testing:** 1300+ tests because we're not animals (we're developers!)
+- **🧪 Comprehensive Testing:** 1300+ tests ensuring reliability
+- **📚 MISRA C Compliant:** C implementation follows safety-critical coding standards

 ---

-## 🚀 Quick Start (For the Impatient)
+## 🚀 Quick Start

-### 1. 🛠️ Install Everything (Python, Rust, C, WASM)
+### Installation

 ```bash
 git clone <repo-url>